okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/index.md

 </div>

-As the service provider, you can provide WebAuthn support to your users by enabling it in your Okta org and building out support for it in your application using the Embedding SDK.
+As the Service Provider, you can provide WebAuthn support to your users by enabling it in your Okta org and building out support for it in your application using the embedded SDK.

 ## Update configurations